 If you can swing it, we recommend adding Death Valley onto your Highway 395 road trip.
 If you like this kind of spare desert landscape in the southeastern Sierras, you’ll love Death Valley.
 It has sand dunes, salty lake beds, volcano craters, ghost towns and miles of views.

 This add-on is best done from October to April.
 You can also get some inspiration and trivia with these fun facts about Death Valley.
+If are you camping, here’s our guide for the best Death Valley campgrounds.

 Road Trip Planning Essentials